-Ranking = PNL Percentage * Effective Leverage (if PNL percentage > 0) = PNL Percentage / Effective Leverage (if PNL percentage < 0) where Effective Leverage = abs(Mark Value) / (Mark Value - Bankrupt Value) PNL percentage = (Mark Price - Avg Entry Price) / abs(Avg Entry Price) Mark Value = Position Value at Mark Price Bankrupt Value = Position Value at Bankruptcy Price Avg Entry Price = Average Price of Position Entry
+Ranking = PNL Percentage * Effective Leverage (if PNL percentage > 0) = PNL Percentage / Effective Leverage (if PNL percentage < 0) where Effective Leverage = abs(Mark Value) / (Mark Value - Bankrupt Value) PNL percentage = (Mark Value - Avg Entry Value) / abs(Avg Entry Value) Mark Value = Position Value at Mark Price Bankrupt Value = Position Value at Bankruptcy Price Avg Entry Value = Position Value at Average Entry Price

 The system splits these positions by longs and shorts and ranks the positions from highest to lowest.

 Further information and examples of the Auto-Deleveraging process are available.